Rattler, No. 3 Oklahoma hold off Nebraska 23-16

 “It was just a hard-fought game,” Oklahoma coach Lincoln Riley said.
 “You knew it would be.
 There’s a lot of pride in these two programs.
 Both these programs have won a lot of games, a lot of championships.
 To bring this game back — I think everybody sensed how special it would be.
 Both teams rose to the occasion and gave us a great college football game.”

-In the first meeting between the former conference rivals since 2010, Nebraska got the ball trailing by a touchdown with 57 seconds remaining and no timeouts.
-The Cornhuskers could not manage a first down.
+Nebraska got the ball trailing by a touchdown with 57 seconds remaining and no timeouts.
+The Sooners sacked Adrian Martinez twice on the final drive, and the Cornhuskers could not manage a first down.

-Eric Gray ran for 84 yards on 15 carries and Kennedy Brooks added 75 yards on 14 attempts for the Sooners (3-0).
+Eric Gray ran for 84 yards on 15 carries and Kennedy Brooks added 75 yards on 14 attempts for the Sooners (3-0), who gained 408 yards.

-Adrian Martinez passed for 289 yards and a touchdown for Nebraska (2-2), which was seeking its first win over a ranked team since 2015.
+Martinez passed for 289 yards and a touchdown for Nebraska (2-2), which sought its first win over a ranked team since 2015.

 Oklahoma opened with an old-school 14-play, 75-yard drive.
 Rattler sneaked in from the 1 to give the Sooners a 7-0 lead.